jeffscyberjournal/CTFbin/BrainStorm.md

 Nmap doesn’t recognise it, so it dumps the fingerprint.

 # Task 2 Accessing files

+### Q1 What is the name of the exe file you found?
+Answer Q1 Task 2: obtained from FTP port: chatserver.exe.

 FTP was available on port 21 so first off try anonymous and a few test names